Category: Bushfire Recovery Programs

 What can grants be used for?

-Can we apply for this grant if we have already cleaned-up bushfire dumped waste?
+Can we apply for this grant if we have already cleaned up bushfire-generated green waste?

 No. We recognise that much of this waste may have already been cleaned up due to the time since the fires, however, retrospective grants are not within the scope of this program.